rkass/hanabi_conventions/README.md

 # Conventions

-We do our best to follow these https://github.com/Zamiell/hanabi-conventions/blob/master/Reference.md .
-Below are the ways where we might deviate.
+We do our best to follow [Hyphen-ated's Conventions](https://github.com/Zamiell/hanabi-conventions/blob/master/Reference.md).
+Below are additions and deviations.

 ## Good Touch Play